martinisandresearch/bayesnets/README.md

 Some experiments and visualisations into Neural Nets inspired by Bayesian thinking.

+See our [Contributing Guide](CONTRIBUTING.md) for an overview on the structure of this project + guidelines on doing things.

 ## Nomenclature

+ - Bee : A neural net training sequence
  - Swarm : A group of networks trained the same way, with the only difference defined by starting conditions
- - Bee : A single neural net in the swarm
- - Hive : A set of swarms
+ - Hive : A set of swarms with some some training/initialisation parameter varied.

-## Usage
+## Animation Usage
-Use the `./animate_training.py` script for your experiments.
+Use the `./animate_training.py` script for your a quick viz.
 You can specify depth (hidden layers) and width, even functions at the commandline.
 `./animate_training.py --help` should give you some guidance on what can be done.